Dougie Freedman: International career

-Managerial career
+Managerial career and Sporting Directorship

 Crystal Palace

 Freedman's coaching career began when he was appointed as the reserve team manager of Crystal Palace in November 2005.
 He was in this role alongside his playing duties for the club's first team.
 This role ended when he joined Leeds United on loan the following March.
 Following his move to Southend United, he began coaching alongside playing for the Shrimpers' first team.

 After his retirement from his playing duties, in March 2010, Freedman returned to Crystal Palace, now as the assistant manager to Paul Hart, with John Pemberton as first team coach.
 At this time, Palace were in administration, with the new coaching staff's task being to avoid relegation from the Championship, which was achieved on the final day of the season.
 When George Burley was appointed as Palace's new manager to succeed Hart, Freedman was retained to act as his assistant manager.

 Burley was dismissed on 1 January 2011, resulting in Freedman being appointed caretaker manager.
 Palace's first-choice to replace Burley was AFC Bournemouth manager Eddie Howe, though he was appointed as manager at Burnley, with Freedman being made permanent manager of Palace, signing a two-and-a-half-year deal.
 He quickly moved to bring in Lennie Lawrence as his assistant and former Palace teammate Tony Popovic as first team coach.

 He was ultimately successful in guiding Crystal Palace out of the relegation zone, with the club achieving safety with a game to spare.
 Palace began the 2011–12 season well under their new manager, occupying the playoff places at the end of October and also enjoying a good run in the Football League Cup, where they knocked out Manchester United 2–1 at Old Trafford with goals from Darren Ambrose and Glenn Murray.
 Crystal Palace ended the season in 17th place.
 They made a strong start to the 2012–13 season.